 For transactions regarding certain industries, governmental approvals must be obtained (e.g. banks, telecoms, etc.).
 The impact on the timetable depends on the respective regulation and on the authorities involved.
-There is no general approval requirement regarding foreign direct investments, however.
+While a general regime on foreign direct investments is currently in discussion, it is not yet clear if any of the proposed rules will be adopted.

-Other than that, practical timing constraints such as setting up a NewCo (aa.
-10 days) are similar to other European jurisdictions.
+Other than that, practical timing constraints such as setting up a NewCo (ca. 10 days) are similar to other European jurisdictions.